-The Company has recorded a full valuation allowance against its net deferred tax assets as of December 31, 2021 and 2020, because the Company has determined that is it more likely than not that these assets will not be fully realized due to the significant uncertainty about the realization of the deferred tax asset until the Company can operate profitably.
-The Company experienced a net change in valuation allowance of \$1,584,835 and \$175,000 in the years ended December 31, 2021 and 2020, respectively.
+The Company has recorded a full valuation allowance against its net deferred tax assets as of December 31, 2022 and 2021, because the Company has determined that is it more likely than not that these assets will not be fully realized due to the significant uncertainty about the realization of the deferred tax asset until the Company can operate profitably.
+The Company experienced a net change in valuation allowance of \$5,136,825 and \$1,584,835 in the years ended December 31, 2022 and 2021, respectively.

 Under the provisions of the Internal Revenue Code, the NOL and tax credit carryforwards are subject to review and possible adjustment by the Internal Revenue Service and state tax authorities.
 NOL and tax credit carryforwards may become subject to an annual limitation in the event of certain cumulative changes in the ownership interest of significant stockholders over a three-year period in excess of 50%, as defined under Sections 382 and 383 of the Internal Revenue Code as well as similar state provisions.
 This could limit the amount of tax attributes that can be utilized annually to offset future taxable income or tax liabilities.
 The amount of the annual limitation is determined based on the value of the Company immediately prior to the ownership change.
 Subsequent ownership changes may further affect the limitation in future years.
-The Company has completed financings since its inception and completed its IPO in 2021 which may have resulted in a change in control as defined by Sections 382 and 383 of the Internal Revenue Code, or could result in a change in control in the future.
+The Company has completed financings since its inception which may have resulted in a change in control as defined by Sections 382 and 383 of the Internal Revenue Code, or could result in a change in control in the future.
 The Company has not analyzed the historical or potential impact of its financings on beneficial ownership, and therefore, no determination has been made whether the net operating loss carryforward is subject to any Internal Revenue Code Section 382 limitation.
 To the extent there is a limitation, there could be a reduction in the deferred tax asset with an offsetting reduction in the valuation allowance.

 The Company files tax returns as prescribed by the tax laws of the jurisdictions in which it operates.
 In the normal course of business, the Company is subject to examination by federal and state jurisdictions, where applicable.
-The Company's tax years from 2018 to the present remain open for review.
+The Company's tax years from 2019 to the present remain open for review.
 All open years may be examined to the extent that tax credits or NOL carryforwards are used in future periods.
 The Company will recognize interest and penalties related to uncertain tax positions in income tax expense.
+As of December 31, 2022 and 2021, the Company had no accrued interest or penalties related to uncertain tax positions and no amounts have been recognized in the Company's statements of operations.